 “Letting go means to come to the realization that some people are part of your history, but not your destiny.” — Steve Maraboli

 If possible discuss the situation openly.
-Explore what might led to that point and if the situation can be saved.
-(This allows us to move past the impasse.)
-Be clear that the situation isn’t acceptable, that it is uncomfortable.
-Provide information to counter the confusion,
+Explore what might have led to that point and if the situation can be saved.
+Be clear that what is happening is not acceptable, that it is uncomfortable and possibly destructive.
+Provide information to counter the confusion.
+Stay calm, yet steadfast.

 If necessary, explore a new stage that fits.